León Bollée

 After the first two machines, representing the class of direct-multiplying machines of Barbour and Verea, which remained relatively unknown, appeared a third one, which had a much better future—the machine of León Bollée (see biography of León Bollée) of Le Mans, France, which won a gold medal at the 1889 Paris Exposition.

 Most early calculating machines carried out multiplication as a form of repeated addition.
 To multiply, say, by sixteen, one set the carriage at its rightmost position, turned the operating crank six times, shifted the carriage one position to the left, and turned the crank once.
-In direct-multiplying calculating machines, the operator had only to perform operations when the multiplier was an digit number.
+In direct-multiplying calculating machines, the operator had only to perform operations when the multiplier was a digit number.

 The Arithmographe of Bollée is a simple mechanical calculating tool for multiplication and division, which used rulers of Genaille-Lucas, arranged in sheets (see the photo below).